 A bail hearing will occur at or around the same time as their preliminary arraignment, which must be held within 72 hours of their booking, but usually occurs much sooner.
 For this reason, it is imperative that you or another loved one contact a battle-tested Philadelphia bail hearing attorney like those at The Law Offices of Lloyd Long as soon after the arrest as possible, so we have time to prepare for this important proceeding.
 One thing to note is that bail hearings in Philadelphia are done remotely, meaning the student will be video conferenced into the courtroom from their cell, rather than appearing in person.

 At the bail hearing, the magistrate will decide whether the student can be released or if they must be detained until the charges against them are resolved.
 Usually, they will only hold someone for the most serious offenses like rape or homicide of if the person is deemed a serious flight risk.
 On the other hand, the magistrate will usually set bail, rather than release someone on their own recognizance, meaning without bail, unless it is a very minor offense like underage drinking charges in Philadelphia.
 Our skilled Philadelphia and Montgomery County criminal defense attorneys at The Law Offices of Lloyd Long know how to make the best arguments for your student to be released on little to no bail, based on such factors as the nature and severity of the offense, their criminal record, and evidence regarding their ties to the local community.
-If bail is set at a level you still cannot afford, we can put you into contact with a reputable bail bondsman who can post a surety on the condition that your student shows up for court as required.
+If bail is set at a level you still cannot afford, our Philadelphia underage DUI defense lawyer can put you into contact with a reputable bail bondsman who can post a surety on the condition that your student shows up for court as required.

 If Your College Student Has Been Arrested in Philadelphia, Call Our Skilled Criminal Defense Lawyers Right Away